Millennial AI

-We build data infrastructure that actually works.
 Pipelines that don't break.
-Warehouses that pull your scattered data into one place.
+A warehouse that pulls scattered data into one place.
 Dashboards people trust.
-Reporting that doesn't require a week of manual pulls.
-For companies that are tired of saying 'data-driven' while making decisions on gut feel and stale spreadsheets.
+Reporting without a week of manual pulls.

-Sales data lives in Salesforce.
-Marketing is split across Google Analytics, Meta Ads, and HubSpot.
-Finance is on Tally or Zoho Books.
-Operations runs on custom spreadsheets.
-When the CEO asks 'how are we doing this quarter?' three departments produce three different numbers and spend two days reconciling.
-Every cross-functional question requires a manual pull from multiple systems.
-The answer is always 'approximately right' at best.
+Sales in Salesforce.
+Marketing split across Google Analytics, Meta Ads, and HubSpot.
+Finance on Tally or Zoho Books.
+Operations on spreadsheets.
+When the CEO asks 'how are we doing?' three departments produce three different numbers and spend two days reconciling.
+Every cross-team question means a manual pull from multiple systems.

 Reports take a week.
 Decisions can't wait that long.

-Your monthly business review requires someone to spend 3-5 days pulling data from different tools, cleaning it in Excel, reconciling discrepancies, and building a presentation.
-By the time the report is ready, the data is stale.
-Ad-hoc questions from leadership ('what's our CAC by channel this quarter?' or 'which product lines are margin-positive after returns?') trigger a scramble.
-Your analysts are not analyzing.
-They're data janitors.
-80% extraction and cleaning, 20% actual insight.
+Monthly business reviews take 3-5 days of pulling data, cleaning in Excel, reconciling, and building presentations.
+By the time the report is ready, it's stale.
+Ad-hoc questions from leadership trigger a scramble.
+Your analysts spend 80% of their time on extraction and cleaning, 20% on actual insight.

 Nobody trusts the numbers

 Marketing reports different revenue figures than finance.
-Two people pull the same report and get different answers because they're using different date ranges, filters, or data sources.
-Trust is gone.
+Two people pull the same report and get different answers because they used different date ranges, filters, or data sources.
 Every meeting starts with 'where did these numbers come from?'
-Decisions get made on intuition because the data is unreliable.
-The data team gets blamed for what is fundamentally an infrastructure problem.
+Decisions get made on gut feel because the data is unreliable.
+The data team gets blamed for what is an infrastructure problem.

-'Data-driven' is a slide in your deck, not a practice in your company
+'Data-driven' is a slide in your deck, not how your company works

-You've invested in analytics tools (Metabase, Looker, Power BI, Tableau).
+You've invested in analytics tools.
 Dashboards exist.
 Nobody looks at them.
-The data is stale, the metrics don't match reality, and the dashboards were built by someone who left 18 months ago.
-No data quality framework.
-No documentation.
-No ownership model.
-New hires have no idea which dashboard to trust.
-The BI tool has become an expensive way to produce charts that nobody acts on.
+Data is stale, metrics don't match reality, and the dashboards were built by someone who left 18 months ago.
+There's no quality framework, no documentation, no ownership model.
+The BI tool is an expensive way to produce charts nobody acts on.

 Four phases.
-From audit to a data stack you can actually rely on.
+From audit to a data stack you can rely on.

 We don't install a BI tool and call it analytics.
-We audit your entire data environment, design an architecture that fits your scale and complexity, build the pipelines and warehouse, and deliver dashboards your team will actually use.
+We audit your full data environment, design architecture that fits your scale, build the pipelines and warehouse, and deliver dashboards your team will use.
 Because the data behind them is trustworthy.

 Week 1-2

-We map every data source in your organization: CRM, ERP, marketing platforms, product databases, support tools, custom spreadsheets, and the tribal knowledge sitting in someone's head.
-For each source, we assess data quality, freshness, completeness, and accessibility.
-We document every existing report, dashboard, and data pull.
-Who uses it.
-How often.
-Whether they trust it.
-We interview stakeholders across departments to understand what questions they're trying to answer and where the current data infrastructure fails them.
-The output is a specific, prioritized map of what's broken and what to fix first.
+We map every data source: CRM, ERP, marketing platforms, product databases, support tools, spreadsheets.
+For each one, we assess quality, freshness, completeness, and accessibility.
+We document every existing report and dashboard, who uses it, how often, and whether they trust it.
+Stakeholder interviews tell us what questions need answering and where the infrastructure fails.
+Output: a prioritized map of what's broken and what to fix first.

 Deliverable: Data source inventory, quality assessment, stakeholder needs matrix, and prioritized infrastructure roadmap